2020–21 figure skating season: Impact of the COVID-19 pandemic

+On August 4, the ISU confirmed that the Grand Prix series would proceed as scheduled during the fall, with a decision to be made regarding the Grand Prix Final at a later date.
+The competitions were expected to feature skaters from the home country, skaters already training in the host nation, and skaters assigned to that event for geographic reasons; all officials would also be from the national organizing committee.
+On September 25, U.S. Figure Skating announced that Skate America would be held without an audience in line with Nevada Gaming Control Board guidelines regarding the pandemic.
+On September 30, the ISU announced that the Grand Prix Final would not be held as scheduled in Beijing on December 10–13, and that they were searching for an alternate host outside China for the event.
+On October 14, Skate Canada announced the cancellation of the 2020 Skate Canada International due to the worsening situation in Ontario.
+The French Federation of Ice Sports informed the ISU of the cancellation of the 2020 Internationaux de France on October 19.
+In November, the Grand Prix Final was first removed from China altogether, before being definitively cancelled on December 10, 2020.
+The ISU later rescheduled the Beijing test event to the 2021 Asian Open Figure Skating Trophy in October.

 On October 16, the ISU announced the cancellation of the 2021 Four Continents Championships.
 On November 24, the 2021 World Junior Championships were also cancelled.
-On December 10, the 2021 European Championships became the third ISU Championships event of the season to be cancelled.
-The 2021 World Championships were held as scheduled in Stockholm, Sweden from March 22–28, although three positive COVID-19 cases were detected during the event.
+On December 10, the ISU announced the definitive cancellation of the Grand Prix Final alongside the cancellation of the 2021 European Championships.
+The 2021 World Championships were held as scheduled in Stockholm, Sweden, on March 22–28, although three positive COVID-19 cases were detected during the event.
 In addition, the ISU slightly modified the qualification rules to allow additional skaters the opportunity to meet the minimum TES requirements.

-Due to the vast difference in skaters' travel restrictions, the ISU determined that it would be unfair to award ISU World Standings and Season's World Ranking points at the Challenger Series and Grand Prix.
-Thus, the 2021 World Championships was the only event to affect the 2020–21 ISU World Standings and Season's World Ranking.
-As the Junior Grand Prix and 2021 World Junior Championships were cancelled, junior skaters had no opportunities to earn World Standing Points for the season.
+Due to the vast difference in skaters' travel restrictions, the ISU determined that it would be unfair to award ISU world standings and season's world ranking points at the Challenger Series and Grand Prix events.
+Thus, the 2021 World Championships were the only event to affect the 2020–21 ISU world standings.
+As the Junior Grand Prix and World Junior Championships were cancelled, junior skaters had no opportunities to earn World Standing Points for the season.

 Scores earned at the domestic Grand Prix events did not count as official ISU scores for the purposes of achieving minimum TES requirements or as personal/season's bests.
-Thus, the season's best scores list was composed entirely of scores earned on the Challenger Series, where 2020 CS Nebelhorn Trophy and 2020 CS Budapest Trophy were the only two of ten scheduled events to be held, the 2021 World Championships, and the 2021 World Team Trophy.
+Thus, the season's best scores list was composed entirely of scores earned on the Challenger Series, where the 2020 Nebelhorn Trophy and 2020 Budapest Trophy were the only two of ten scheduled events to be held, the 2021 World Championships, and the 2021 World Team Trophy.

 ISU member nations' response

-On July 13, the Japan Skating Federation announced that it would not assign any skaters to the Junior Grand Prix and Challenger Series events, assuming the competitions proceeded as scheduled.

-National championships

 Several countries postponed or cancelled their national championships.
 U.S. Figure Skating relocated the 2021 U.S. Championships to be able to create an isolated bubble environment.